Decrypting Mirai configuration With radare2 (Part 2)

 Part 3 improves the script created in the previous by adding more features of searching for addresses of encrypted string and creating function signature to search for decryption function instead of using the hard-coded address of the function.

-In the previous two posts we looked at how to emulate a string decryption function call and we created a radare2 macro and python script to use that emulation, we also managed to decrypt some configuration, but not all.
-In this post we will continue to improve the script, we will continue with the problem finding the address of encrypted data in the previous post and use those address to decrypt the configuration.
-There another interesting problem I came across when testing this script on the other variant of Mirai samples, the decryption function was not present at the same address as in the previous binary, all thought the function implementation was the same, well I managed to fix that by creating function signature other cool feature of radare.
+In the previous two posts we looked at how to emulate a string decryption function call, we were able to do this using radare2 macro and python script. we also managed to decrypt some configuration, but not all.
+In this post we will continue to improve that script, and also address the problem of finding the address of encrypted data and use those addresses to decrypt the configuration data.
+There was also another interesting problem I came across when testing this script on the other variant of Mirai samples, the decryption function was not present at the same address as in the previous binary, all thought the function code exactly the same, well I managed to fix that by creating function signature other cool feature of radare.
 We will also explore many other features improve the script and make it more portable such that if the sample is using the same decryption method then our python script should be able to decrypt the configuration.
 Let get right into it.

 Read more